 Every part of a speaker is important to its sound, but the beauty of great loudspeaker design is that you can alter almost any of them to meet the needs of your specific application.
-The speaker enclosure is also a crucial part of loudspeaker design- the choices you make about its material, size, and shape are instrumental in getting the right durability, sound quality, and performance from your loudspeaker system.
+The speaker enclosure is a critical tool in making this possible.
+The choices you make about its material, size, and shape are instrumental in getting the right durability, sound quality, and performance from your loudspeaker system.

 You can make the search for the right loudspeaker enclosure design a little easier by considering a few of your options and how they make sense (or don't) for your needs.
 Read on for an overview of basic speaker enclosure types, materials, and how to find the right design for your application.

-A loudspeaker enclosure is the housing in which a speaker driver (woofer or tweeter) is mounted, sometimes along with other elements like circuitry and amplifiers.
+A loudspeaker enclosure is the housing in which a speaker driver is mounted, sometimes along with other elements like circuitry and amplifiers.
 Loudspeaker enclosures are also called loudspeaker boxes or loudspeaker cabinets.